wso2/docs-apk/en/docs/create-api/create-and-deploy-apis/grpc/create-grpc-api-using-rest-api.md

 ## Sample Backend for Student Service API

 We will use a sample API called the Student Service API, which has a single .proto file as its definition.
-If you wish to deploy an API with multiple .proto files, you can refer to [this guide](./create-grpc-api-with-multiple-proto-files.md)
+If you wish to deploy an API with multiple .proto files, you can refer to <a href="../create-grpc-api-with-multiple-proto-files" target="_blank">this guide</a>.

 We will use the sample Student Service backend for this guide, which can be created using the following command.